LAST UPDATED JULY 15, 2020

 Supplies: Disinfectant wipes are provided to customers upon request.

 Masks: They're required.
-"It is highly encouraged to bring your own hand sanitizer and mask. . . .
-If you forget your mask at home, one will be available for you."
+"It is highly encouraged to bring your own hand sanitizer and face covering.
+If you forget your face covering at home, a mask will be available for you."

 Supplies: Free wipes are also available for passengers.